bclipp/databricks_spark_cert_study_guide/notes.md

 Shuffling:

 * moving data from one executor to another
-* wide transformation
+* wide transformation: requires information from other partitions, and requires a shuffle.
-* Narrow transformation: a transforamation that doesn't need to shuffle, or the data can be done in parallel on the partitions as they exist.
+* Narrow transformation: a transforamation that doesn't need to shuffle, or the data can be done in parallel on the partitions without needed sharing data across partitions.
 * shuffle partition configuration
   * 200 default